 In this Sermon:

-You need a ministry to believers but a mission to those who don’t know Christ.
-You need a ministry to the body of Christ but a mission to the world that you live in.
+You need a ministry to look after the believer but a mission to reach the unbeliever.
+You need a ministry to the body of Christ but a mission to the world.
 In the Bible this mission is called sharing the Good News or Evangelism.
 Jesus entrusted us with that mission, (John 17:18).
 God didn’t save you so that you can take your business to a higher level or just to be promoted at work or go and have a new adventure.
 He saved you so that you can accomplish His mission.
 Watch the complete sermon to learn more.

 1. What is sharing the Good News?
 (John 20:21)